Ministry of SMEs and Startups: Mission

 The MSS also helps to promote the overseas expansion of SMEs, as increased exports and domestic employment is heavily beneficial for their national economy.
 For example, the Ministry carries out the Export Voucher Programme which provides selected small and medium enterprises with support packages to aid in global expansion.
 Additionally, the Ministry offers a variety of online and offline programmes for SMEs wanting to expand into overseas markets.

+The Ministry of SMEs and Startups has hosted COMEUP, a global startup event hosted in South Korea, since 2019.
+COMEUP 2020 focused on overcoming the impact COVID-19 had on businesses and hosted 59 Korean domestic startups and 61 overseas startups.

 Furthermore, in order to improve the environment of traditional South Korean markets, the Ministry conducts fire safety inspections, aids in rehabilitation and provides shopping and delivery services to attract customers.
 Traditional markets are often encouraged by the MSS to remodel their layout, and receive support in improving facilities, rebuilding into more modern shopping sites and improving service quality.
 This support from the Ministry allows for traditional markets to flourish, attracting new customers and increasing customer retention.

 Enterprises focusing on tech innovation are offered support through R&D cooperation networks between universities, research centres, and other businesses.
 The Ministry’s Technical Dispute Mediation/Arbitration Committee aids SMEs to build adequate security systems for protection of their technologies.
 The Ministry is one of the organisers of the K-Startup Grand Challenge, held in Panggyo Techno Valley, a Korean government initiative offering accelerations programs and networking opportunities to foreign startups that want to enter the Korean market.